 Papers are always due at the start of class on the day they are due.
-All late papers will be penalized half a grade per day late starting 5 minutes after the start of the class.
+All late papers will be penalized half a grade per day late.
 If you are going to miss class on the day a paper is due I will still expect it to be turned in on Canvas if it is a final draft, or emailed to me if it is an early draft.
-Turn in a hard copy of the paper when you return to class (I grade hard copies so I will not grade your paper until I have it).
 Early papers are always accepted.
-Note: The Canvas Deadline for final drafts is the same day it is due and the late policy applies even if you turn in your final draft in class.

 Homework is due at the beginning of class.
-Put it on the corner of your desk when you enter the room so I can check that it is complete before we go over it.
 No late homework - no credit will be given to homework received 5 minutes after the start of class.
 If you are going to miss class either get me the homework early or email it to me before five minutes after the start of class.
 Usually the homework is a large part of the class content of the day; if you do not complete the assignment and/or the reading you will be noticeably unprepared and you may lose both homework points and participation points may be deducted.

+Fall 2017

-Fall 2017: Grades in the fall are based on measured progress toward proficiency in the learning objectives outlined above.
+Grades in the fall are based on measured progress toward proficiency in the learning objectives outlined above.
 To earn credit in the course, you will need to have completed all of the assigned work, and you will need to demonstrate measurable progress in at least 70% of the GELOs to earn credit (CR) in Eng.
 1AF